ameerhakme/langchain-aws-cur-example/README.md

-## Install the dependencies; this creates a Conda env named `langchain-aws-service-openai` and activates it.
+## Install the dependencies;
+This creates a Conda env named `langchain-aws-service-openai` and activates it.
 ```bash
 conda deactivate
 conda env create -f environment.yml # only needed once